The number of cases of measles in the United States exceeds 700 cases in six states. Here's what you need to know - ExBulletin

 Adults with “presumed evidence of immunity” generally do not require a shot of measles, the CDC said.
 Standards include appropriate vaccinations early in life, laboratory confirmation of past infections, or written documents of birth before 1957, where most people are likely to be infected naturally.

-Doctors can order a lab test called MMR titers to check the level of measles antibodies, but experts don't always recommend it, and health insurance plans may not cover it.
+Doctors can order a lab test called MMR titers to check the level of measles antibodies, but experts may not always recommend it, and health insurance plans may not cover it.

 According to the CDC, if you are concerned about the decline in your immune system, it is harmless to acquire another MMR shot.